MartinMars100/course-rating-2/README.md

+Course Rating App featuring Express and Mongo
-This app is from the Treehouse Course, Build a Rest API With Express.
+This app is project 11 from the Treehouse
-It is a question and answer app.
+Techdegree Program.
+The app stores users with courses they have taken with corresponding course ratings.

 ## To Connect to Mongo:
 To Repair after un-clean shutdown: